Charles William Wilson: Later life

-From 1895 until his retirement in 1898, he served as the director-general of military education.
+From 1895 until his retirement in 1898, Wilson served as the director-general of military education.

-He was the editor of "A Traveler's Handbook in Asia Minor, Transcaucasia, Iran, etc." in 1895.
+He was the editor of "Handbook for Travellers in Asia Minor, Transcaucasia, Persia, etc." in 1895.
 In the book, he gave encyclopedic information about the societies in Anatolia, Kurdistan, Transcaucasia, Syria, Mesopotamia and Iran and many settlements in this geography.

 He died on 25 October 1905 at Tunbridge Wells.
 A subsequent biography on Wilson, by Sir Charles Moore Watson, said that he "probably did more than any other man to increase the knowledge of the geography and archeology of Asia Minor, Palestine and the adjacent countries".